Review your exam timetable

 |Check whether you have an exam clash.|

-If you have a clash, we'll move one of your exam start times so you can sit both exams on the same day.
+If you have a clash, we'll move one of your exam start times so you can sit both exams on the same day (you don't have to do anything).
 Usually one will be in the morning and one in the afternoon.

 Because you'll sit one of your exams at a different time to the other students, you need to stay in the exam venue for the duration of both exams to ensure you don't have contact with any students who have already sat or are about to sit that exam.